pdee/pdee/doc/commands-python-mode.rst

 py-mark-statement-bol
 ---------------------
 Mark statement, take beginning of line positions.

 Returns beginning and end positions of region, a cons.

 py-copy-statement-bol
 ---------------------
-Delete statement bol at point.
+Delete statement, use position from beginning-of-line.

 Stores data in kill ring.
 Might be yanked back using `C-y'.

 py-kill-statement-bol
 ---------------------
-Delete statement bol at point.
+Delete statement, use position from beginning-of-line.

 Stores data in kill ring.
 Might be yanked back using `C-y'.

 py-delete-statement-bol
 -----------------------
-Delete statement bol at point.
+Delete statement, use position from beginning-of-line.

 Don't store data in kill ring.